 Do you downplay your dreams with “I can’t” before even trying?
 Challenge those limiting beliefs!
 Replace “can’t” with “how can I?” and take small steps towards your goals.
 You might be surprised at what you can achieve when you believe in yourself.

 We all make mistakes, but obsessing over them won’t change the past and only hurts your present.
 Learn from your mistakes, forgive yourself, and move on.
-Focus on the present and future possibilities rather than ruminating of what’s now in the past.
+Focus on the present and future possibilities rather than ruminating on what’s now in the past.
 You have to move on.

 Striving for perfection is a recipe for unhappiness.
 It sets unrealistic expectations and leads to constant self-criticism.
 Embrace your imperfections, quirks, and all!
 They make you, you.
 After all, perfect doesn’t actually exist, so you’d only be wasting your time trying for it.